 The over 60's are welcome, age is little hindrance to improvement

 Include deep massage and stretching of muscles and fascia.
 Paul also uses Trigger point therapy and Myo-fascial release in order to stretch and soften tense, hypertonic muscles coupled with joint mobilisation through very precise, passive techniques.
-This reduces muscle spasm, increases mobility and creates a healthier state in which damaged tissues can heal more efficiently.
+This reduces muscle spasm, increases mobility and creates a healthier state in which damaged tissues can heal and adapt more efficiently.

 His methods are individually tailored to take into account the many differences between each persons’ condition and sensitivities.